 Banys Forum - bathing area Parc del Forum

 Each Barcelona beach section has small beach bars on the sand which are called "chiringuitos" (pronounced chee-ring-geet-toes.)
 These little beach bars often organise beach parties.
 Chiringuitos are hugely popular and serve drinks, snacks and a menu of snacks and salads.
 The food and drink is a little more than in the city, but considering the beach location the prices are reasonable.
 Chiringuitos also rent out sun-beds and often have DJ’s playing chill-out music.
 There are also a number of night clubs on the Barcelona beachfront. > Find Barcelona beach clubs

-Opening times for Barcelona chiringuito beach bars are open daily from around 10.00 in the morning until 02:00 on all beaches, except the chiringuitos in Barceloneta beach in front of residential areas, which close at midnight.
+Opening times for Barcelona chiringuito beach bar.
+Barcelona's beach bars are open daily from around 10.00 in the morning until 02:00 on all beaches, except the chiringuitos in Barceloneta beach in front of residential areas, which close at midnight.

 Beach parties in Barcelona

 There are often beach parties in Barcelona but they are usually small beach parties at the chiringuito beach bars.
 Barcelona beaches are also a great for fitness activities and the beaches are a year-round favourite for free jogging, skating, walks, biking and beach volleyball.

 Nudist beaches Barcelona